KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 ## 2. The Anu-Generation Pantheon as L₄ Bifurcated-Aspect Articulation

 The operative gods of the Mesopotamian pantheon are **Anu's children** — the generation that performs the active work of cosmic ordering, lawgiving, fertility-blessing, and judgment.
-Per the same structural rule that places the Olympians at L₄ as a sibling-pantheon despite their generational descent from Uranus and Gaia, the Anu-generation pantheon operates at L₄ as the active archetypal stratum, with bifurcated-aspect specificity per figure.
+Per the same structural rule that places the Olympians at L₄ as a sibling-pantheon despite their generational derivation from Uranus and Gaia, the Anu-generation pantheon operates at L₄ as the active archetypal stratum, with bifurcated-aspect specificity per figure.

 **L₄ DL (Sophis) — Structuring aspect:**